Gavin Wood, the founder of blockchain company Parity Technologies, first coined the term “Web 3.0” in 2014, describing the next wave of the internet.

-Web 3.0 will no longer replace Web 2.0, so it shouldn’t be considered a successor.
+Web 3.0 will no longer replace Web 2.0, so we shouldn’t consider it a successor.
 However, this phase brings about a new meaning to digital processes.
 It will be completely decentralized; something put in the hands of users rather than the corporate giants.
 It will essentially be a peer-to-peer entity where users have control over their data.
 Thanks to innovations like blockchain, people won’t have to go through centralized services to communicate and conduct transactions with one another.

 How does it work?

 Web 3.0 is characterized by many features.
 Let’s go through some of them: